 Having flown into Thailand without getting a visa beforehand, I only had a 30 day tourist visa.
 So I flew to Hanoi using the convenient online Viet Nam visa application and stayed at the Paradise Boutique Hotel in the Old Quarter for a week.
 For $40 for a visa stamp they met me at the airport and scooted me through immigration.
 For an extra fee they even met me at baggage claim and took me to my hotel in a van.
 So different than the old days!

 My old haunt, the Classic Street Guesthouse nearby had tripled in price since I stayed there last.
 And the Tamarind Cafe is no longer there…replaced by another.
-To my surprise I did find a new Mexican Coffee Shop and Cafe…the name of the shop is Xupito!
+To my surprise I found a new Mexican Coffee Shop and Cafe…the name of the shop is Xupito!
 Pretty close to chupa pito!!…!!!!! (which means suck dick!)
 Jajaja…really…change the Xu to sh/chup pito.
-Or Xupito could just be referring to a drunkerd who drinks a lot
+Or Xupito could just be referring to a drunkard who drinks a lot.

-A former couchsurfer in Oaxaca is there where he started The Bamboo School to teach music to young kids in the countryside and is playing gigs with is sax and electronic boards around the city.
+Paul, a former couchsurfer in Oaxaca, is in Hanoi where he started The Bamboo School to teach music to young kids in the countryside and is playing gigs with his sax and electronic boards around the city.
 This is the second time we’ve run into each other in SE Asia…the other time on the street in Bangkok.
 I love it!

 The streets are much busier than before…especially in the Old Quarter where sidewalks are taken up by people selling and cooking and eating where there aren’t parked motorcycles so that you have to walk in the congested street.